AlexanderKnight/class/assignments.md

 ### Assignment 7 (due 2/14/19)

 * Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-7.
 You can either start from the class-7 github classroom assignment, or from one of the previous assignments -- in the latter case, make sure you use a different branch name from previous homework.
 Create a PR (pull request), and request me as reviewer.
 Nothing needs to be done about the cmake part in the end.

+### Assignment 8 (due 2/19/19)

+* Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-8, based on the github classroom assignment.
+Create a PR (pull request), and request me as reviewer.
+Please put the answers to the questions in the various "in-class exercises" into the PR as comments (copy&pasting, e.g, compiler output might be helpful).